FAQ

 Check up appointments for your child are made by the Fairfield Dental clinic and these will be sent out to you.
 You can contact with the team at any time to make an appointment by calling 0800 Talk Teeth.

-For more information on school zoning go to the Education Counts Ministry of Education website School Zoning
+For more information on school zoning go to the Education Counts Ministry of Education website School Zoning.

-Each class visits the library at least once each week.
+Yes, each class visits the library at least once each week.
 Junior children are able to borrow one book each week (to be taken home in the book bag issued when they start school) and the older children can borrow two books.

 Any money brought to school should be in a sealed envelope with the child’s name, the amount and details written clearly on the outside.
 This should be placed in the secure slot in the school office.

+Yes.
 We aim to report on your child’s learning throughout the year in a range of ways, from emails, texts, phone calls, the Class Dojo app, and when possible catching up informally at the end of the school day.

 In addition to this we send home two written reports a year.
 These will be given to you at the End of Term 2 and Term 4.
-New Entrant (Year 0’s) Children will receive a 10 Week Follow up report within 2 weeks of their 10 Week Anniversary.
+New Entrant (Year 0’s) children will receive a 10 Week Follow up report within 2 weeks of their 10 Week Anniversary.

 All students are members of one of our four School Houses.
 Siblings are generally in the same house.
 Puketaha’s Houses are Rimu (green), Tawa (purple), Rata (red), Kowhai (yellow).

 Puketaha encourages sun safe behaviours from all its Learning Community Members.
 Hats are essential for all of our children for outdoor activities during Term 1 and Term 4.
-In addition SunBlock is provided in all our Learning Environments.
+In addition Sun Block is provided in all our Learning Environments and on the school field throughout the day.

 No. Children learn to choose appropriate clothing to suit their activities for the day.
 We do have a sports uniform that all children wear who represent our school, items of the sports uniform are available to be purchased - please contact the School Office for details.
 Children are asked to bring a hat to school especially in Terms 1 and 4.

 A limited number of pool keys are available from November to March for school families to use the pool outside of school hours.
+For further information, contact the office.